 Share Some Love ❤️

-- Preheat oven to 375 F. Roll dough in portions, on generously floured surface.
+- Preheat the oven to 375F.
+Roll the dough in portions, on generously floured surface.
 Cut triangles out of the dough.
-7. Place filling on the thicker side.
+Place the filling on the thicker side.

-- Bake 30-40 min. or till golden and puffed.
+- Bake it for 30-40 min. or till they turn golden and puffed.